 Center for Missiological Research

 The Center for Missiological Research (CMR) within the School of Mission and Theology draws a community of scholars from around the world to address seminal missiological issues.
-It supports research and equips students at the highest level for faithful leadership in missiological education and practice.
+It supports research and equips students at the highest level for faithful leadership in mission studies education and practice, world Christianity, intercultural theology, and related fields.
 CMR manages the annual Missiology Lectures and organizes colloquia and other events for the research community.
-Below, find highlighted some of the ongoing programs and the scholarship of School of Mission and Theology faculty, CMR students, and CMR and GRI alumni, with links to more.
+Below, explore some of the ongoing programs and scholarship of School of Mission and Theology faculty, CMR students, and CMR and GRI alumni, with links to even more.

 Our Programs

-Center for Missiological Research oversees the PhD and ThM programs in Fuller’s School of Mission and Theology and also the Global Research Institute (GRI) postdoctoral fellowship program.
+The Center for Missiological Research oversees the PhD and ThM programs in Intercultural Studies in Fuller’s School of Mission and Theology, as well as the Global Research Institute (GRI) postdoctoral fellowship program.

 A Focus on Scholarly Community

-The Center for Missiological Research (CMR) fosters a community of scholarly inquiry in the field of missiology.
-The CMR Community includes students on the PhD and ThM in Intercultural Studies programs, postdoctoral scholars in the GRI Program, visiting fellows, and the CMR faculty.
-CMR Community activities include:
+The Center for Missiological Research (CMR) fosters a community of scholarly inquiry in the field of missiology, broadly understood.
+The CMR community includes Intercultural Studies PhD and ThM students, postdoctoral scholars in the GRI Program, visiting fellows, and the CMR faculty.
+CMR community activities include:

 COLLOQUIA & SALON MISSIOLOGIQUE

-Colloquia are events in which our community gathers to engage in dialogue based around a presentation made by either a student or faculty member.
-These required seminars offer the chance to present an article prepared for publication and can provide some highly engaging debates and collegial critique.
-Furthermore, these colloquia also present the opportunity for students to be exposed to domains of missiology that are outside the scope of their own research, and which they would probably not encounter otherwise.
-Once per quarter this takes place as a less formal discussion and fellowship time, a "Salon Missiologique," held in a Fuller faculty member's home.
+Colloquia are events in which our community gathers to engage in dialogue based around presentations made by either students or faculty members.
+These offer the chance to present an article prepared for publication and can provide some highly engaging debates and collegial critique.
+They also present the opportunity for students to be exposed to issues that are outside the scope of their own research.
+Once per quarter this engagement takes place as an informal discussion and fellowship time, a “Salon Missiologique,” held in a Fuller faculty member’s home.

 Professional Development Activities

-The PhD in Intercultural Studies is not only a course of study but also a formation both spiritually and professionally.
-PhD graduates are likely to teach in seminary or university and also to aspire to publish their dissertation and ongoing research.
-To aid their professional development, in conjunction with the Center for Advanced Theological Studies (CATS), colloquia are offered on preparing for teaching and on getting published.
-In addition, PhD students can apply to work as an Instructor in Training (IIT), shadowing a member of faculty and learning the role of a professor.
+The PhD and ThM in Intercultural Studies are not only programs of study but also formative both spiritually and professionally.
+Graduates are likely to teach in a seminary, university, or church setting, to publish, and to lead the strategies of missions or nonprofit organizations.
+To aid their professional development, in conjunction with the Center for Advanced Theological Studies (CATS), students learn about getting published and finding work.
+During their programs, CMR students can apply to work as Instructors in Training (IIT), shadowing members of faculty and learning academic life.

 SPIRITUAL FORMATION